 One of the worst things that can happen to a business is to have a stockout.
 This means that with no inventory of a certain item, production has to be stopped or a customer order will not be fulfilled.
 For a warehouse or inventory manager it is a scenario that they most dread and with it comes a significant cost to the company.
 An optimized supply chain will help you supply your customers with what they want, when they want it - and prevent stockout situations.

 Effects of a Stockout

-The basic scenario for a stockout is when an item that is to be used for a customer order or for a production order is not in stock when required.
+The basic scenario for a stockout is when an item that is to be used for a customer's order or for a production order is not in stock when required.
 If an item is not available for manufacturing then it may be possible to change the production schedule, although there is a significant cost in this due to the changes in a machine, teardown costs, resource changes, plus the time involved in carrying out all the changes.
 If an item is not available for a customer order then four possible effects can occur.

 - Customer agrees to wait for the item - If the item is vital to the customer, then they may be prepared to wait.
 Despite the goodwill of the customer, there may be significant damage to the customer's satisfaction level.

-- Customer backorders the item - Not as ideal as the customer agreeing to wait for the order to be complete, but the order is still being fulfilled.
+- Customer backorders the item - Not as ideal as when the customer agrees to wait for the order to be complete, but the order is still being fulfilled.
 Nevertheless, the customer's satisfaction level is still significantly reduced.

 - Customer cancels the order - If the customer is able to obtain the item from another vendor or does not need the item immediately, then the customer can cancel the order.
 It is still possible that the customer will order from you in the future, but their customer satisfaction level has been damaged.